NVIDIA/cuda-quantum/docs/sphinx/using/cpp.rst

 Here we define a parameterized CUDA Quantum kernel, a callable type named :code:`ansatz` that takes as input a single angle :code:`theta`.
 This angle is used as part of a single :code:`ry` rotation.

-In host code, we define a Hamiltonian operator we are interested in via the CUDA Quantun :code:`spin_op` type.
+In host code, we define a Hamiltonian operator we are interested in via the CUDA Quantum :code:`spin_op` type.
 CUDA Quantum provides a generic function :code:`cudaq::observe` which takes a parameterized kernel, the :code:`spin_op` whose expectation value we wish to compute, and the runtime parameters at which we evaluate the parameterized kernel.